Over the phone, it’s hard to believe this woman was born after Y2K.

 “I’m working full-time, I’m in school full-time.
 I’m doing a lot full-time.
 Like today alone, I have this interview, I have a couple Black-ish obligations, then I get on a flight to New York, and while I’m in New York, not only am I doing my college things, but I’m also dealing with press and all sorts of stuff.
 So with that kind of pattern and crazy routine, I only have time for what is essential.

 “When I’m working on the show, I usually wake up 20 minutes before I have to leave for my 6 a.m. call time.
 This means I have a pretty fast routine.
-As of late, I’ve been washing with Malin + Goetz Grapefruit Cleanser and IS Clinical Cleanser to really get into my pores.
+As of late, I’ve been washing with Malin + Goetz Grapefruit Cleanser and iS Clinical Cleanser to really get into my pores.
 Clean & Clear has fantastic makeup wipes that I’ve been using for a minute now.
-And then, of course, the brand has just come out with its Acne Triple Clear Bubble Foam Cleanser.
-The foam is fantastic for my skin, and it’s so gentle—I don’t feel irritated or anything.
 Then I use a Cetaphil face lotion.
-I’m a teenager who wears HD makeup, so my skin does have iffy moments.
+[My] skin does have iffy moments.
 Luckily I also have an amazing dermatologist in L.A., Dr. Grimes.

 “For my morning beauty routine, I think that would be it because that way I have a fantastic base, and that makes me feel most confident.
 That goes further than piling on a ton of other products.”